Denoising and Multilinear Projected-Estimation of High-Dimensional Matrix-Variate Factor Time Series: Numerical Properties

 We applied the white-noise tests and the ratio-based method to identify the dimension of the matrix-variate factors and found that $(\wh r_1^o, \wh r_2^o)=(2,2)$ and $(\wh r_1^{WLC},\wh r_2^{WLC})=(1,1)$.
 We then applied the proposed procedure and also found that $(\wh r_1,\wh r_2)=(2,2)$.
 The estimated front and back loading matrices after being multiplied by $10$ are reported in Table~\ref{Table5}.
-For the latitude loading matrices, we see that they can roughly be divided into two groups.
-All latitudes have similar dependence on the first row factor but those of the middle areas depend less on the second row factors than those of the North or the South locations.
-For the longitude factors, we see that they can roughly be divided into three groups.
+For latitude loading matrices, locations can be roughly divided into two groups.
+All latitudes show similar dependence on the first row factor, but the middle areas rely less on the second row factors compared to the North or South.
+For longitude factors, locations can be roughly divided into three groups.
 All the locations have similar dependence on the first column factor but those of the West areas depend more on the second column factor, and the West and the East locations all have heavier dependence on the second column factor than those in the middle.

-Next, we employed the two-way projected PCA to obtain the extracted factors, and the eigenvalues of the sample covariance matrices $\wh\bS_1$ and $\wh\bS_2$ are reported in Figure~A5, from which we see that we may choose $\wh k_1=5$ and $\wh k_2=1$.
-The recovered matrix-variate factors are shown in Figure~A6, which can be used for out-of-sample forecasting or to study the dynamic dependence of the original processes.
+Next, we employed the two-way projected PCA to extract the factors, and the eigenvalues of the sample covariance matrices $\wh\bS_1$ and $\wh\bS_2$ are reported in Figure~A.6, from which we see that we may choose $\wh k_1=5$ and $\wh k_2=1$.
+The recovered matrix-variate factors are shown in Figure~A.7, which can be used for out-of-sample forecasting or to study the dynamic dependence of the original processes.
 In this particular instance, the proposed method reduces the dimensions from $112$ to $4$, marking a substantial reduction.